-“By Corrib Waters” is now available to stream for free on the IFI Player
+“By Corrib Waters” is available to stream for free on the IFI Player.

 The IFI says: "This amateur documentary on the stunning surroundings of Lough Corrib and the Cong River in Connemara is considered to be one of Desmond Egan’s finest films.
 At the junction of the Cong River and Lough Corrib stands Ashford Castle – now a luxurious hotel but formerly the residence of the Ardilaun family.